Value For Money

 Your tuition fees cover approximately two-thirds of the direct cost of your course.
 The balance is made up from funding from government, industry and philanthropic donations, reflecting their investment in you as the next generation of film, television and games makers.

-As part of the curriculum, many of you will work on productions which encompass all elements of the production process, from development through to production, post production and delivery; working alongside students and industry professionals across all crew roles: cinematographers, editors, construction, draughtsmen, VFX, to name a few.
+As part of the curriculum, many of you will work on productions which encompass all elements of the production process, from development through to production, post production and delivery; working alongside students and industry professionals across all crew roles: cinematographers, editors, sound designers, composers, construction, and visual effects, to name a few.
 Our industry professionals are of the highest calibre, providing hands-on, individualised tuition that will help you tell the story you want to tell and excel in your chosen specialism or skill.

 The School consciously keeps its class sizes small, with cohorts on most courses numbering between 10 to 16 students.
 This enables a more intensive approach to teaching and learning contact time.

 The School recognises that studying at the School is a huge commitment, both in time and financially, which has been exacerbated in recent years by the cost of living crisis.
-The School is doing it all can to alleviate some of this pain including: providing free breakfast to all students; subsidising the cost of meals at the School’s restaurant and café; making free sanitary products available; and providing greater financial assistance to students facing unexpected costs.
+The School is doing all it can to alleviate some of this pain including: providing free breakfast to all students; subsidising the cost of meals at the School’s restaurant and café; making free sanitary products available; making printing facilities free of charge and providing greater financial assistance to students facing unexpected costs.

-Student mental health continues to be a priority for the School with the School appointing two new Wellbeing advisers with significant experience in the HE sector and offering students access to a 24/7 counselling advice service.
+Student mental health continues to be a priority for the School.
+The School has a team of three Wellbeing advisers with significant experience in the HE sector, and provide students access to professional counsellors as well as a 24/7 counselling advice service.
+Wellbeing workshops were embedded into the curriculum for some courses as a pilot in 2024 and will be across the curriculum over 2025.
 Events and activities that promote good physical and mental wellbeing are also regularly scheduled.

 The School is not-for-profit.
 We balance what we expect to spend in a year, plus contingencies for unforeseen costs, to generate a small surplus so that we continue to invest in the School, its facilities and equipment.